open-sdr/openwifi/doc/app_notes/iq.md

   insmod side_ch.ko iq_len_init=8187
   (for smaller FPGA (7Z020), iq_len_init should be <4096, like 4095, instead of 8187)

+  ./side_ch_ctl wh3h01
+  (Enable the IQ capture and configure the IQ data source)

   ./side_ch_ctl wh11d4094
   (Above command is needed only when you run with zed, adrv9364z7020, zc702 board)